CallMeCocoGrr/blog/_godot/2025-04-28-splash-screen.md

 Then in a CenterContainer node you can add as many TextureRect nodes as you want, assign the images in the order you want them playing on the screen.

-Finally attach a script to your scene root, save the scene and let's get started
+Finally attach a script to your scene root, save the scene and let's get started.

 ```
 #splash_screen.gd